Reading Break

 - Green ReadingGreen reading is assessing the slope, grain, and speed of a putting surface to predict how much and which way the ball will curve from its starting line to the hole.

-- Aim PointAim point green reading uses the feet to feel slope percentage underfoot, then converts that number into a finger-count aim spot near the hole — a systematic, feel-based alternative to purely visual break reading.
+- Aim PointAim point green reading uses the feet to feel slope percentage underfoot, then converts that number into a finger-count aim spot near the hole.
+This means a systematic, feel-based alternative to purely visual break reading.

-- Plumb BobbingPlumb bobbing is dangling the putter vertically from the fingers, closing one eye, and using the shaft as a plumb line against the hole to estimate which way a putt breaks — a once-popular technique now considered less reliable than modern methods.
+- Plumb BobbingPlumb bobbing is dangling the putter vertically from the fingers, closing one eye.
+Using the shaft as a plumb line against the hole to estimate which way a putt breaks.
+This means a once-popular technique now considered less reliable than modern methods.

-- Speed Control (Putting)Speed control is calibrating stroke length and tempo so the ball travels the intended distance — widely considered the single most important putting skill, since a well-read putt at the wrong speed still misses and often leads to a three-putt.
+- Speed Control (Putting)Speed control is calibrating stroke length and tempo.
+As a result, the ball travels the intended distance.
+This means widely considered the single most important putting skill, since a well-read putt at the wrong speed still misses and often leads to a three-putt.

-- Putting Green Speed (Stimpmeter)Green speed, measured with a Stimpmeter and expressed in feet (commonly 8 to 13), tells how far a ball released from a standard ramp rolls on a level part of the green — faster greens amplify break and demand lighter stroke speed.
+- Putting Green Speed (Stimpmeter)Green speed, measured with a Stimpmeter and expressed in feet (commonly 8 to 13), tells how far a ball released from a standard ramp rolls on a level part of the green.
+This means faster greens amplify break and demand lighter stroke speed.

 Related guides & benchmarks